twagoo/colorized-livonian-coast/README.md

 ## Generation script

-Included in this repository is a script to (re)generate the colorized images, making use of the [finna.fi API](https://api.finna.fi) and the [DeepAI API](https://deepai.org/machine-learning-model/colorizer).
+Included in this repository is a shell script to (re)generate the colorized images, making use of the [finna.fi API](https://api.finna.fi) and the [DeepAI API](https://deepai.org/machine-learning-model/colorizer).

 ### Usage